flippy-software-package/flippy/README.md

 ## How to get it

-*flippy* is a headers only library, so all you need to to is download the `flippy` subfolder and copy it into your project.
+*flippy* is a headers only library, so all you need to is to download the `flippy` subfolder and copy it into your project.

+## Documentation
+You can find flippy's [user manual](https://gitlab.tudelft.nl/idema-group/flippy/-/wikis/User_Manual) and automatically generated code [documentation](https://gitlab.tudelft.nl/idema-group/flippy/-/wikis/Documentation) over on the [wiki](https://gitlab.tudelft.nl/idema-group/flippy/-/raw/master/docs/mainpage.md).

 ## Examples of usage